GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 ## Upgrade from 3.1.x to 3.1.5

-New to version 3.1.5, it is now possible to perform an in-place upgrade from 3.1.x to 3.1.5, rather than requiring manual configuration.
-To do so, follow these directions to download and run our new in-place upgrade script:
+To perform an in place upgrade to Gluu Server 3.1.5, download and run our in-place upgrade script following these instructions:

 1. Log into your server with `service gluu-server-3.1.x login`